 There’s no shame in not being able to do push ups – it’s only a shame to give up if you don’t succeed at first.
-We can’t all start out being great, but need to work to get there.
+We don’t all start out being great, but AS beginners who need to work to get there.

 So, how can you get better at doing push ups if you can’t do push ups?